JuliaRegistries/RegistratorServerless.jl/README.md

 2. A member of the organization that owns the repository

 If you are a member of the organization, please make sure that your membership is public.
 For more details, please see [these instructions for publicizing your organization membership](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-your-github-user-account/publicizing-or-hiding-organization-membership).

+Note: RegistratorServerless allows a user to register a package if they are a member of the organization that owns the repository, even if they do not actually have commit access (or any access, for that matter) to the repository.

 ## Installing